 Trooper Weaver's law enforcement career had just begun.
 He was 23 years old, and he married his high school sweetheart, Macy, in June.
-They graduated from Central High School in system.
+They graduated from Central High School in Martinsburg in 2012, and he went on to study criminal justice at Indiana University of Pennsylvania.
+He was proudly on the dean's list.